lbanchero/address-project/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/) since it's required for doing the docker compose.

 2. Replace the `GoogleMapsApiKey` on the appsettings.json file.
-File should be located inside the backend folder
+File should be located inside the backend/AddressProject.WebApi folder

 3. Place the terminal on the infrastructure folder and run this command.